 2018 Partnered with the Houston Housing Authority president Tory Gunsolley to establish The Independence Heights Affordable Housing Apartment Complex, open to residents earning 60% or less than the area median income.
 This project addresses the goals set forth in our 2010 Community Plan / Quality of Life Agreement, to facilitate community development including safe and secure affordable housing.

 2018 Partnered with Citgo to bring in $6M for Independence Heights Legacy Project — to help current residents restore their homes and remain in the community after hurricane Harvey (with Rebuilding Together Houston).

-2017 Heritage Square Design Project with Prairie View AMU Design Team: Developed designs for commemorative site that honors and shares the history of the Independence Heights (a goal articulated in the Independence Heights Livable Centers study, 2012).
+2017 Heritage Square Design Project with architecture professor Juanita T. Jimenez and Prairie View A&M University: Developed designs for commemorative site that honors and shares the history of the Independence Heights (a goal articulated in the Independence Heights Livable Centers study, 2012).

 2016 Organized and hosted inaugural Preserving Communities of Color conference in collaboration with the Historic Black Towns and Settlements Alliance (HBTSA)